 As it has been for about a decade, the answer comes from data.
 By processing large volumes of data, algorithms can now recognize what we call Intents: the meaning behind each question, whichever way it was phrased.

 The key is to adopt a specialist approach, build bots whose objective it is to answer questions about a specific topic or market.
 AI technology can identify practically all Intents (what the clients want), in that domain, and push the right answers to the chatbot so that it will be able to answer every question that may be asked.
 Machine learning techniques can single out user questions that were not answered correctly and compute them once again in order to avoid the same mistakes further down the road.
 Thus, AI-powered chatbots get better over time.

 Access to conversation data sets is key in order to perform semantic analysis, and extract historical user questions that are the backbone of natural language understanding.
 By analyzing a given semantic field, one can collect and categorize almost every possible question people have asked and teach them to chatbots.

-To use a bot as an acquisition or customer service front, businesses need to implement a mix of AI-powered chatbots or livechats and good-old human agents.
-With natural language understanding AI insures that bots can answer often-asked questions correctly, and with customer service agents handling more complex situations, businesses can both safeguard user experience and improve the bottom line.
+To use a bot as an acquisition or customer service front, businesses need to implement a mix of AI-powered chatbots or live chats and good-old human agents.
+With natural language understanding AI ensures that bots can answer often-asked questions correctly, and with customer service agents handling more complex situations, businesses can both safeguard user experience and improve the bottom line.